UlrichIvan/docker_streaming_application/readme.md

 You can access to :<br>

-- Streamlit service with url : [http://localhost:8501](http://localhost:8501) (copy and paste this url on your browser after step 1)
+- Streamlit service with url : [http://localhost:8501](http://localhost:8501) (copy and paste this url on your browser after step 1 and step 2)

-- Backend service with url: [http://0.0.0.0:4000](http://0.0.0.0:4000) (copy and paste this url on your browser after step 1)
+- Backend service with url: [http://0.0.0.0:4000](http://0.0.0.0:4000) (copy and paste this url on your browser after step 1 and step 2)

-For more informations contact me on mtchokos@gmail.com.<br>
+For more informations contact [me](mailto:mtchokos@gmail.com.)<br>
 Enjoy and have a best day,<br>
 Thanks.